skip to content

 Graduate students, Department of Engineering

-All research students are required to attend a Researcher and Development Course and to take two modules during their first year.
+All research students* are required to attend a Researcher and Development Course (RDC) and to take one module during their first year.
 Modules can be chosen from the approved list of Part IIB (fourth year Engineering undergraduate) modules, modules from fourth year courses in other Departments or certain MPhil courses, and specialist research modules and reading clubs.
-You should choose your modules in consultation with your supervisor within the first two weeks of your course.
+You should choose your module in consultation with your supervisor within the first two weeks of your course and register for it via METEOR.

 Please note that all students at the University of Cambridge are entitled to attend all lectures, so you do not need to have registered for a module before you can start attending lectures.